quantummetric/analytics-module-qm/README.md

 ```

-3. Next, add the following code to `packages/app/src/apis.ts` to create the Quantum Metric Analytics API:
+### Next, add the following code to `packages/app/src/apis.ts` to create the Quantum Metric Analytics API

 ```JS
   createApiFactory({